matiasvlevi/Dannpy/README.md

 For documentation:
 -------------------
-(Python version has a lot of depracated functions documentation is coming) https://dannjs.org
+(Python version has a lot of depracated functions documentation is coming) <br />
+https://dannjs.org

 JavaScript version (main):